-Opportunities for Parental Involvement (School Year 2023-24)
+Opportunities for Parental Involvement (School Year 2024-25)

-Parent/Guardian involvement is a key component of our ability to implement our school plans.
-Volunteer opportunities, community events, and parent/guardian leadership and governance openings are communicated to families via our e-blast newsletter (periodically), monthly public board meetings, annual LCAP hearings, weekly (at least) communications via Parent Square and throughout our SVA social channels.
+At SVA, we believe that parent and guardian involvement is essential for successfully implementing our school plans.
+We prioritize communication through various channels to keep families informed and engaged.
+Volunteer opportunities, community events, and leadership openings are communicated through our e-blast newsletter, monthly public board meetings, annual LCAP hearings, and weekly updates on ParentSquare.
+Additionally, we share information through SVA's social media channels.

-We have an active Parent Advisory Council (PAC), which reflects our demographic make-up and represents 10% of our enrollment.
-Included in the PAC is the English Learner Advisory Committee (ELAC), which advocates for the needs of our English Learners to ensure equitable practices.
-Both groups meet monthly on site, with the option to zoom so parents and guardians have access to school information and opportunities.
+We are proud to have an active Parent Advisory Committee (PAC), which reflects the diversity of our school community, representing 10% of our enrollment.
+Within the PAC, we have the English Learner Advisory Committee (ELAC), which advocates for our English Learners and ensures that we provide equitable practices.
+The PAC meets monthly, with options for Zoom participation, allowing parents and guardians to access school information and opportunities regardless of location.

-Our governing Board of Directors has two seats (President and Treasurer) occupied by parents/guardians and classified substitute positions are filled by parents/guardians as needed.
-Included in these opportunities, SVA seeks parent/guardian input on budget and long-term planning decisions, as well as school climate, leadership, and community needs via surveys and focus groups.
-These are announced via e-blast, social media and on Parent Square.
+Our Board of Directors includes two parent/guardian representatives (President and Member at Large), and we regularly involve parents and guardians in governance through classified substitute positions.
+In addition to these roles, we actively seek parent/guardian input on budget decisions, long-term planning, school climate, leadership, and community needs.
+This feedback is gathered through surveys, focus groups, and communication on platforms like e-blast, ParentSquare, and social media.

-Board agendas and minutes are posted to our website in compliance with Brown Act, and leadership of the school.
-With a high population of Indigenous Peoples (almost 15%) and English Language Learners (17.69%), we make additional efforts to engage these parent/guardian groups, including communicating regularly with the Hopland Band of Pomo Indians Education Director, and hosting meetings at the reservation to provide access to school information and opportunities.
+In compliance with the Brown Act, we post our Board agendas and minutes on our website, ensuring transparency and access for all families.
+Given the demographic makeup of our school-15% Indigenous Peoples and 15.3% English Language Learners-we make additional efforts to engage these groups.
+We build strong relationships with families and regularly communicate with the Hopland Band of Pomo Indians Education Director.
+Additionally, we host meetings at the reservation to provide direct access to school information and opportunities.